-We acknowledge and agree that any personal data of yours that we handle will be processed in accordance with all applicable data protection laws in force from time to time.
+We acknowledge and agree that any personal data/information of yours that we handle will be processed in accordance with all applicable data protection laws.

 The information we may collect

-The information about you we may collect, hold and process is set out below:
+The information about you we may collect, hold and process depends on your interaction with us:

 (A) Information collected and processed for finding you a suitable role is as follows: